 Before you start your application ensure that you are aware of the entry requirements for teacher training programmes and that you will be able to meet these criteria before the start of the programme.

 For Salaried candidates who were successful in stage one, there is an additional second ‘in-school’ process.
 After the stage one process, candidates will either be informed that they were unsuccessful and will be given feedback, or that they have been recommended for a stage two interview in potential placement schools.
+At present, arranging stage two processes with schools is significantly more challenging due to the fact that all schools are currently closed.
+We will discuss how this may work with you after your interview and we may need to see how things develop over the coming weeks and months.

 Generally speaking the placement schools will be decided by the Director of SCITT, a number of factors will be involved in the decision making including- which schools are able/willing to sponsor or employ an Associate Teacher in that subject, the geographical location of the candidate and school and the suitability of the school to best support that Associate Teacher.